Shlok2/Recollection/README.md

 7) CSS
 8) JS / (EJS)

-To SetUp on your local-environment ->
+To SetUp in your local-environment ->
 1) cd to the location of project.
 2) npm install -> to install all Dependencies.
 3) Split the terminal into two parts (Feature of VSCode).